-Puppy play-biting is also often difficult with Weimaraners, for the same reasons – but this phase will pass.
+Puppy play-biting is also often difficult with Weims, for the same reasons – but this phase will pass.

 Weimaraner puppies are born with dark grey tiger stripes on their fur – which fade after the first week.
-When Weimaraner eyes open, they are deep blue.
-They will then change to blue-green at maturity and, as the dog ages, to yellow/orange Weimaraner eyes.
+When their eyes open, they are deep blue.
+They will then change to blue-green at maturity and, as the dog ages, to yellow/orange eyes.

-Any Weimaraner puppies may be docked in the US.
+Any Weim puppies may be docked in the US.
 But in the UK there are some new laws which prevent docking unless the pups are intended for work.

 Weimaraner puppies in the UK may be legally docked if under 5 days old.
 But only if the puppies are intended for work.
 The puppy should then come with an exemption certificate.
 This means you can prove she was legally docked.

-Docked Weimaraners cannot be exhibited at dog shows in the UK if members of the public pay a fee to enter the show.
+Docked Weims cannot be exhibited at dog shows in the UK if members of the public pay a fee to enter the show.

-This greatly limits the number of dog shows accessible to docked Weimaraners.
-So if you have hopes of exhibiting your Weimaraner puppy, you might not want a docked Weimaraner.
+This greatly limits the number of dog shows accessible to docked Weims.
+So if you have hopes of exhibiting your puppy, you might not want a docked Weimaraner.

 If you intend to work your dog, you might very much want a docked Weimaraner.